-Not every WordPress user runs the WooCommerce store, instead, most of them prefer it for just simple blogging.
+Not every WordPress user runs the WooCommerce store; instead, most of them prefer it for just simple blogging.
 Hence, testing as a blog post page makes more sense.
-Hence I created a test blog post with more than 2000 words, images, sidebar, and embedded few third-party elements like YouTube Video, and Tweets.
+Hence I created a test blog post with more than 2000 words, images, sidebar and embedded a few third-party elements like YouTube Video and Tweets.

 This made the page size close to 5MB, which I think is heavy but realistic for an unoptimized page.
-Here is the cropped section of the page that included text and embedded tweets.
+The cropped section of the page included text and embedded tweets.

 Test Server Performance

 Now that the server and site are running at bare minimum resources, it’s time to run the test on speed and performance tools.
-This will give an idea of how the unoptimized site and server performance results look like.
+It will give an idea of the unoptimized site and server performance results.

-I’ve done a thorough test of blog post page here:
+I’ve done a thorough test of the blog post page here:

-I know that speed and performance results are very poor since I haven’t made any optimization.
+I know that speed and performance results are inferior since I haven’t made any optimization.
 I want to keep it this way so that I can get the comparison between unoptimized vs. optimized changes made with WordPress plugins or server configuration.

 I haven’t tested for the WooCommerce product page, but I believe it will be somewhere on similar lines.
 However, here are the results for the WooCommerce demosite home page.

-I also ran a similar test for comparing the performance impact using HDD server vs SSD server, you can read the comparison between HDD vs SSD hosting server performance for the above test setup.
-This will give an idea about the performance difference between shared hosting and SSD cloud VPS.
+I also ran a similar test comparing the performance impact of using an HDD server vs. an SSD server; you can read the comparison between HDD vs. SSD hosting server performance for the above test setup.
+It will explain the performance difference between shared hosting and SSD cloud VPS.

 Conclusion: WordPress and WooCommerce Test Setup

 This is my complete WordPress and WooCommerce setup for testing plugins and optimizations.
-I will keep posting results after testing any product or services on this test rig.
+After testing any product or services on this test rig, I will keep posting results.

-I know it’s not a perfect test setup, but just to mimic an unoptimized site and server, however, I am happy to receive feedback if you think I need to make any changes or add anything else.
+I know it’s not a perfect test setup, but to mimic an unoptimized site and server; however, I am happy to receive feedback if you think I need to make any changes or add anything else.

-I will also be using the Query Monitor plugin to check the MySQL database calls from the site.
+I will also use the Query Monitor plugin to check the MySQL database calls from the site.
 However, anything else is highly appreciated.